percona/everest-doc/docs/install/install_everest_helm_charts.md

 You can customize various parameters in the Percona Everest Helm charts for your deployment to meet your specific needs.
 Refer to the [Helm documentation](https://helm.sh/docs/chart_best_practices/values/){:target="_blank"} to discover how to configure these parameters.

-[Here](https://github.com/percona/percona-helm-charts/blob/main/charts/everest/README.md#configuration){:target="_blank"} is a list of all the configurable parameters for Percona Everest Helm charts.
-A few parameters are listed in the following table:
+A few parameters are listed in the following table.
+For a detailed list of the parameters, see the [README](https://github.com/percona/percona-helm-charts/blob/main/charts/everest/README.md#configuration){:target="_blank"}).

 |**Namespace**|**Key**|**Type**|**Default**|**Description**|
 |---------|------|---------|------------------|------------|